 The Keyless SDK "caches" the enrolled user locally on the device.

-There are some use cases where it is possible to and .
+There are some use cases where it is possible to delete the user from server API and delete the device from server API.
 The Keyless SDK will not be notified about such deletions.
 For this reason if you try to authenticate a user or a device that have been deleted from server API you will get an error.

 try {